20 Hearing your future

 If you’re in a minority that you’re happy to talk about, do you have anything you’d like to report? ✊🏽

-So if you were the VC, what would you change about the University of Manchester (and Universities generally) to improve the teaching and learning?
+So if you were Vice Chancellor, what would you change about the University of Manchester (and Universities generally) to improve the teaching and learning?
 What would be your first task to make a difference to students like yourself? 👑

 So, can you recommend a: